 Your guide to doing business in Poland

-Poland is one of central Europe’s largest and most populous nations, and is the eighth-largest economy in the European Union.
-Poland’s northern coastline meets the Baltic Sea, and the country shares land borders with the Czech Republic and Germany to the west, Lithuania to the north, Belarus and Ukraine to the east, and Slovakia to the south.
-A developed, regional power, Poland is also a dynamic and resilient economy, with a nominal GDP of around $510 billion in 2018, and a 2017 growth rate of 4.6%.
-The most important sectors of the Polish economy include, manufacturing, mining, agriculture, tourism and banking, while the energy sector is also a major financial contributor in the form of coal, electrical and renewables.
-Split into 16 administrative districts, Poland is a stable, presidential republic, and is a member-state of the EU, the United Nations, NATO and the OECD.
-In 2018, Poland ranked 27th on the World Bank’s Ease of Doing Business Survey.
+Poland is one of central Europe’s largest and most populous nations and is the sixth-largest economy in the European Union.
+Poland’s northern coastline meets the Baltic Sea and it shares land borders with the Czech Republic and Germany to the west, Lithuania to the north, Belarus and Ukraine to the east, and Slovakia to the south.
+A developed, regional power, Poland is also a dynamic and resilient market economy: it has experienced consistent growth since the early 1990s and reached an estimated $566 billion nominal GDP in 2019 (with a growth rate of 4.1%).
+The most important sectors of the Polish economy include manufacturing, mining, agriculture, tourism, financial services, and banking, while the energy sector is also a major financial contributor via coal, electrical and renewables.
+Split into 16 administrative districts, Poland is a stable, presidential republic and is served by extensive rail and road networks that connect it to other lucrative markets across Europe.
+As an EU member-state, Poland enjoys free trade with countries across the bloc, while it is also a member of the UN, NATO and the OECD.
+In 2019, Poland was ranked 40 on the World Bank’s Ease of Doing Business Survey.

 Why invest in Poland?

 Investors targeting Poland should consider the following benefits and advantages: